spacecloud-io/space-learn/content/Space Cloud/basics/setup.md

 The first step to start using Space Cloud is setting up.
 Space Cloud requires several components to be running for proper functions.
 The most notable components are:
 - **Gateway:** Responsible for ingress traffic and generation of REST / GaphQL APIs
 - **Runner:** Responsible for intra cluster traffic and policy enforcement
-- **Store:** Responsible for storing all artifacts
+- **Container Registry:** Responsible for storing docker images.
+We won't be needing this for a local setup.

-We don't have to directly interact with these components in most use cases.
+Luckily, we don't have to directly interact with these components in most use cases.
 Space Cloud ships with a utility named `space-cli` which will bootstrap a cluster for us.

 ## Prerequisites

-- Make sure you have Docker installed
+- Make sure you have [Docker installed](https://docs.docker.com/install/).

 ## Downloading Space CLI